Solvability of the Dirichlet problem for a new class of elliptic operators: Abstract

 \section{Abstract}

 We study an elliptic operator \(L:=\mathrm{div}(A\nabla \cdot)\) on the upper half space.
 It is known that if the matrix \(A\) is independent in the transversal \(t\)-direction, then we have \(\omega\in A_\infty(\sigma)\).
-In the present paper we improve on the \(t\)-independece condition by introducing a mixed \(L^1-L^\infty\) Carleson type condition that only depends on \(\partial_t A\), the derivative of \(A\) in transversal direction.
-This condition is different from other conditions in the literature like the Dini type condition that only require information of the behaviour of the matrix in transversal direction.
+In the present paper we improve on the \(t\)-independence condition by introducing a mixed \(L^1-L^\infty\) condition that only depends on \(\partial_t A\), the derivative of \(A\) in transversal direction.
+This condition is different from other conditions in the literature.

+In the case of the upper half plane, we obtain the improvement that an \(L^1\)-Carleson condition on \(|\partial_tA|\) implies \(\omega\in A_\infty(\sigma)\).
+In particular, this condition is similar to an \(L^1\)-version of the DKP condition with derivative in only the transversal direction.